Mastercard/flow/report/report-core/README.md

 ```

 The index is written to a temporary file in the report directory and then moved
 atomically into place.
-A failed final-only update latches the writer — its close
+A failed final-only update latches the writer — the index
+has not been published yet, and must not list a detail that was never written — so
-would otherwise read the missing detail back — so subsequent calls throw an
+subsequent calls throw an
 `IllegalStateException` carrying the original failure; a failed default-mode
 update costs only that update.
 Once the writer is closed, subsequent updates are
 rejected.
 Construction clears whatever exists at the destination, and a single